Contact Us

 Lake William Hovell Bike Ride

+Lake William Hovell is an all-time favourite in the King Valley.
 Located 23 km south of Whitfield on the Upper King Valley Road, Lake William Hovell is the main reservoir for the valley.
 This beautiful high-country recreation area has full barbecue facilities, fishing opportunities and walking areas.
 It is also ideal for canoeing and 4WD.
 The lake contains trout, redfin, and some Macquarie perch.
-Restrictions on the lake include boats which are restricted to 8 kph and 10 horsepower; no camping; and the Macquarie perch are protected.
+Restrictions on the lake include: boats limited to 8 kph and 10 horsepower; no camping; and the Macquarie perch are protected.
 The lake was officially opened in 1971 and was built to harness the waters of the King River for downstream irrigation purposes.

 Lake William Hovell Swimming